DeniseSl22/SPARQLTutorialBioSB2019/Assignments/assignment1.md

 You should now see more results, compared to our previous endeavour.

-**Question 3:** How will the line above look, when we also want to add stomach carninoma (Q18556832) to our list?
+**Question 3:** How will the line above look, when we also want to add stomach carcinoma (Q18556832) to our list?

 (Answers can be found [here](/Answers/AnswersAssignment1.md)).